 These native flowers go by many common names: Hummingbird Mint, Agastache, Hummingbird Anise, or Hyssop (their Latin names always start with Agastache).
 Whatever you want to call them, they are pollinator and hummingbird magnets.
 They also smell amazing—a little like licorice.
 In the summer, tall stalks are covered in tiny, bright flowers.
 Leave them alone in the fall and watch them become seed-filled bird feeders.
 Hummingbird Mint is an easy-to-grow perennial that is excellent for any sunny garden.
-Scroll on to meet some different types and find planting tips.

-Why plant Hummingbird Mint?
+Why Hummingbird Mint matters

-Native Types of Hummingbird Mint
+Native types of Hummingbird Mint

 Lavender or Anise Hyssop